 quote the maximum body angular acceleration around the sensor boresight reference frame (BRF) X- or Y- axes and the maximum body angular acceleration around the BRF Z-axis for which the single star tracking maintenance probability is achieved over the defined time period;

-The general provisions in 5.2.2 shall be applied.
+The general provisions in 5.2.2 are applied.

 E.g. “The Maintenance Level of Star Tracks shall be at least 5 tracks for a total time of 995 s within any 1000 s period, for rates around any axis of up to 100 arcsec/s at EOL, and for accelerations up to 10 arcsec/s².”